 Prolactin (PRL) is produced by the lactotroph cells of the anterior pituitary gland.
 Its pulsatile secretion follows a circadian rhythm with a nocturnal peak during sleep and a second (but lesser) peak in the evening.
-The main action of prolactin is to initiation and maintain lactation (milk production/secretion) at breast tissue.
+The main action of prolactin is to initiate and maintain lactation (milk production/secretion) of breast tissue.
 Prolactin is under inhibition by dopamine (DA), a neurotransmitter released from the hypothalamus.

 (Note that the prolactin axis is the only axis where a hypothalamic hormone inhibits the release of the pituitary hormone instead of stimulating it).

 Conversely, Thyrotropin Releasing Hormone (TRH), also from the hypothalamus, stimulates the release of prolactin but this is only a minor positive feedback effect.
 In addition, oestrogens also have a positive feedback effect on Prolactin, stimulating its release.
 Prolactin has a negative feedback effect on GnRH at the hypothalamus, inhibiting its release.
 Prolactin blocks the action of LH on the gonads (ovaries and testes).